-Open Colleges has been delivering quality education for over 100 years.
-During this time, we have honed our unique learning model to become Australia’s leader in online learning.
+Open Colleges has been delivering quality education for over 125 years.
+During this time, we have honed our unique learning model to become one of Australia’s leaders in online learning.

 We’ve achieved this by continuously evolving our approach to meet the needs of our learners by offering flexible, accessible, affordable and supportive courses.

-So far, we have helped over 700,000 people gain the skills to launch, change or take the next step in their careers.
+We have helped over 450,000 people in the last decade alone gain the skills to launch, change or take the next step in their careers.